choria-legacy/marionette-collective/website/security.md

 for details of that.

 ### MCollective Protocol Security
-As of version 1.3.1 the main protocol used by MCollective keeps track of message creation time and a per message TTL.
+The main protocol used by MCollective keeps track of message creation time and a per message TTL.
 Messages that are older than the TTL are not accepted in future we will also do full replay protection.

-As of version 1.3.2 both the AES+RSA and the SSL plugin secures these 2 properties cryptographically to make sure they are not tampered with.
+Both the AES+RSA and the SSL plugin secures these 2 properties cryptographically to make sure they are not tampered with.

 ### The AES+RSA securith plugin
 When using the [AES security plugin] each user also gets a private and public